 The formal defense must be scheduled no less than eight weeks prior to graduation.
 No less than three weeks prior to the defense date, the student must submit the final copy of the dissertation to the dissertation committee members (IF Chair has given approval to do so) and the Deans of the College of Education and Graduate Studies, and the Doctoral Program Coordinator.
 Within two weeks of this submittal, the committee members will notify the Chair if they see any difficulties major enough that the defense should be postponed.
+All preliminary pages, appendices, VITA, etc. should be included.
 The student is required to make and deliver all copies.
 Emailed copies will not be reviewed.

 The defense will involve the major committee and is open to all members of the faculty, administration, and guests of the student.
+The Dissertation Committee Chair will ask the secretary of the Dean of the College of Education to email all faculty members to invite them to the defense meeting.
 The dissertation and its defense must reflect a satisfactory level of professional competence in research methodology and writing, complement the research function of the University, and contribute to the development of new knowledge.
 Typically, the student makes a formal presentation (about 20 minutes) summarizing the study for the group, questions are addressed from the entire group, guests are invited to leave, the committee and the student discuss any additional concerns, the student is excused as the committee makes the decision whether or not the student's defense is successful.
 The defense provides an opportunity to ascertain that the student: